emqx/emqx-docs/en_US/security/authn/http.md

 auth.http.auth_req.params = clientid=%c,username=%u,password=%P
 ```

-When the HTTP request method is GET, the request parameters will be passed in the form of a URL query string; Under POST and PUT requests, it will submit the request parameters in the form of Json or ordinary form (determined by the value of content-type).
+When the HTTP request method is GET, the request parameters will be passed in the form of a URL query string.
+Under POST and PUT requests, it will submit the request parameters in the form of Json or ordinary form (determined by the value of content-type).

 You can use the following placeholders in the authentication request, and EMQX Broker will be automatically populated with client information when requested: